Russian troops massed near Ukrainian border begin pullback

 “The next two weeks will prove telling,” Kofman said.
 “If Russia actually begins to redeploy as suggested, then it is fair to interpret this affair as a coercive demonstration, but it also appears that some elements will remain.
 How much, where, and for how long — these are outstanding questions.”

-The conflict between Russia and Ukraine has been a major rift between Moscow and the West, and Russia’s annexation of Crimea prompting international condemnation and sanctions.
+The conflict between Russia and Ukraine has been a major rift between Moscow and the West, and Russia’s annexation of Crimea prompted international condemnation and sanctions.

 Estimates of some 85,000 to 110,000 Russian troops massed at the border had stoked fears in Ukraine and the West that Russia was preparing to annex the separatist-controlled region.